 Professional Counseling and Support

-Quitting smoking takes desire, determination, and support.
-Through your UT SELECT and UT CONNECT Medical plan you have access to behavioral health counseling through MDLIVE virtual visits.
+Quitting tobacco takes desire, determination, and support.
+Through your UT SELECT or UT CARE Medical plan you have access to behavioral health counseling through MDLIVE virtual visits.
 MDLIVE counselors can help you on your journey to quit.
-Register and access MDLIVE.

 Nicotine Replacement Therapy (NRT)

 Some NRT products, such as skin patches, gum, or lozenges, are available over-the-counter without a prescription.
-However, to obtain them with no out-of-pocket cost* under your UT SELECT and UT CONNECT coverage, they must be dispensed by a mail or retail pharmacy with an appropriate prescription.
+However, to obtain them with no out-of-pocket cost* under your UT SELECT or UT CARE coverage, they must be dispensed by a mail or retail pharmacy with an appropriate prescription.
 Covered nicotine inhalers and nose sprays, which always require a prescription, can also be purchased for no out-of-pocket cost.*

 Medications without Nicotine